-Problem: I have a multi-site Apache web-server, hosting localised copies of the site for many countries.
-I would like customer visiting the site to be automatically re-directed to their country specific site.
-Something similar to google, where if you visit www.google.com you will be re-directed to country specific site in my case it is www.google.co.uk
+Problem: I have a multi-site Apache web server, hosting localised copies of the site for many countries.
+I would like customer visiting the site to be automatically redirected to their country-specific site.
+Something similar to Google, where if you visit www.google.com you will be redirected to a country-specific site.
+In my case, it is www.google.co.uk

 Solution: As the heading says, I will be using GeoIP module from MaxMind to achieve the solution.
-GeoIP module comes in two flavours free and paid, difference apart from the price is the data file accuracy.
-The explanations and procedure explained here works for both flavours of GeoIP.
-I’m using free version of the module and the setup is on Debian stable as that’s my Linux of choice.
+The GeoIP module comes in two flavours, free and paid; the difference, apart from the price, is the data file accuracy.
+The explanations and procedure explained here work for both flavours of GeoIP.
+I’m using the free version of the module, and the setup is on Debian stable, as that’s my Linux of choice.
 All steps shown below will work on any other versions of Linux as long as you make the configuration changes in the right files.
 I will try and point out the differences as they come along.

-Technically this is what happens, when a request comes to the Apache web-server; GeoIP module kicks in and sets few Apache environment variables based on requests REMOTE_ADDR field.
-The set variables are in-turn used by rewrite module to decide on the site the user should be redirected too.
+Technically, this is what happens when a request comes to the Apache web server; the GeoIP module kicks in and sets a few Apache environment variables based on the request’s REMOTE_ADDR field.
+The set variables are, in turn, used by the rewrite module to decide on the site the user should be redirected to.

-I assume you have a working instance of Apache web-server with rewrite module and be able to access the site from outside your network, or in other words reachable on the Internet.
-Note: It doesn’t matter if Apache is running on different port.
+I assume you have a working instance of Apache web server with rewrite module and can access the site from outside your network, or in other words, reachable on the Internet.
+Note: It doesn’t matter if Apache is running on a different port.

 Step1.
-Install GeoIP module, Debian packages this module by default use below command to install it
+Install GeoIP module.
+Debian packages this module by default.
+Use the below command to install it

 $ sudo apt-get install libapache2-mod-geoip